alexreardon/memoize-one/README.md

 - [simple arguments](https://www.measurethat.net/Benchmarks/ShowResult/4452)
 - [complex arguments](https://www.measurethat.net/Benchmarks/ShowResult/4488)

-The comparisions are not exhaustive and are primiarly to show that `memoize-one` accomplishes remembering the latest invocation really fast.
+The comparisons are not exhaustive and are primarily to show that `memoize-one` accomplishes remembering the latest invocation really fast.
 The benchmarks do not take into account the differences in feature sets, library sizes, parse time, and so on.

 ## Code health :thumbsup: